awsdocs/aws-cost-management-user-guide/doc_source/security-iam.md

 ## Audience<a name="security_iam_audience"></a>

-How you use AWS Identity and Access Management \(IAM\) differs, depending on the work you do in Billing and Cost Management\.
+How you use IAM differs, depending on the work you do in Billing and Cost Management\.

 **Service user** – If you use the Billing and Cost Management service to do your job, then your administrator provides you with the credentials and permissions that you need\.
 As you use more Billing and Cost Management features to do your work, you might need additional permissions\.
 Understanding how access is managed can help you request the right permissions from your administrator\.